Layering Liquid Density Experiment for Kids

 How do your layers look in the jar?
 If you used the same ingredients as we did for our layering experiment your should have four layers in the jar making cool white, blue and golden layers.
-Share you density experiment pictures with us by giving us a tag on Instagram!
+Share you liquid density experiment pictures with us by giving us a tag on Instagram!

 Discover Green Kid Crafts!